 My parents saw how much I loved PokéPark, so they rented Pokémon Black (or White, I don't remember) from Gamefly (an online game rental service).
 I played it for a while, going through the first couple of routes.
 I had a ton of fun discovering and catching Pokémon and helping them get stronger.
 They decided to get me Pokémon Black so I could continue playing it.

 To this day, Unova is my favorite region, and I love the artstyle of the Gen 5 games the most.
 The sprites are the best they ever looked - they are detailed, animated and lively.
 Seeing the Pokémon and hearing the music from that generation makes me feel really nostalgic.
-(Although, I also had Pokémon Diamond as a kid - I remember my parents getting it off Ebay for $11, and I remember waiting for it to come in the mail.)
+(Although, I also had Pokémon Diamond as a kid - I remember my parents getting it off eBay for $11, and I remember waiting for it to come in the mail.)

 I initially thought the 3D models were kind of cool when X and Y came out, but I quickly missed the sprites.
 I also missed making sprite fusions in MS Paint, which I had a ton of fun with.
 (I know I have a Pokémon x Winnie the Pooh crossover video somewhere that I made in Windows Movie Maker using entirely my own sprite fusions when I was about 8 years old!
 Pooh was a yellow Ursaring with a red shirt drawn over it.
 Tigger was some kind of Ampharos hybrid with a Marill tail.
 Fun times!)